-- 20. The Staff Association presents below a summary of outstanding issues which staff would like senior management to address. - The restructuring process should be made more transparent, involving staff meaningfully in the decision-making about the future structure of UNAIDS.
-Restructuring should correct the top-heavy structure and the USSA should be consulted regularly by the restructuring project team.
-Management must produce a clear, final report describing its decision-making and methodology as they pertain to restructuring, not just disseminate summary results through townhalls or the intranet.
-At the very least, the report of the management consultancy firm which was recruited should be disseminated among staff.
-Even the harshest decisions, when clearly reasoned, can be digested. - The restructuring should be implemented with a human face and in ways that minimize the pain for staff.
-The USSA welcomes the decision to ensure that staff openly living with HIV are meaningfully engaged and adequately supported and are not disproportionately impacted during this period of uncertainty. - The restructuring should be designed from the outset with a realistic understanding of potential resource flows, with a good resource mobilization strategy or a contingency plan in place.
-This means avoiding the creation of elaborate structures that are perpetually understaffed and underfunded. - UNAIDS should leave no stone unturned to mobilize additional resources to retain its most valuable asset: its staff.
-It should report clearly on its efforts thus far to mobilize or free additional resources e.g. emergency appeals to Member States or making savings by implementing flexible working policies, etc.-as well as on its plans going forward. - For smooth resource mobilization efforts, staff are concerned about there being too many layers of screening processes of funding proposals by the Global Centre, which is also understaffed.
-This situation creates unnecessary workloads and stress and it entails spending too much time on screening and too little on concluding agreements with potential donors at country or regional levels.
-Our processes and operations must be aligned with the new realities. - The USSA must be adequately resourced and protected so it can continue to safeguard staff's interests.
+- 19. The Staff Association presents below a summary of outstanding issues which staff would like senior management to address. - Management should take concrete and proactive steps, communicating to staff the objective criteria used to arrive at decisions and convincing staff that the process was truly carried out in accordance with the principles of fairness, transparency and accountability. - We have seen the organogram and it shows UNAIDS remaining a top-heavy structure.
+Management must produce a clear, final report describing its decision-making and methodology as they pertain to restructuring, not just disseminate summary results through "town halls" or the intranet.
+At the very least, the report of the management consultancy firm that was recruited should be disseminated among staff.
+Even the harshest decisions, when clearly reasoned, can be digested. - The USSA welcomes the decision to ensure that staff openly living with HIV are meaningfully engaged and adequately supported and are not disproportionately impacted during this period of uncertainty. - The restructuring should be designed from the outset with a realistic understanding of potential resource flows, with a good resource mobilization strategy or a contingency plan in place.
+This means avoiding the creation of elaborate structures that are perpetually understaffed and underfunded. - UNAIDS should leave no stone unturned to mobilize additional

-- 21. I would like to close by saying: PCB members, observers, colleagues and friends, on behalf of all UNAIDS staff, I wish to convey our deepest appreciation to you-for believing in us, for consistently acknowledging our work, and for emphasizing the importance of prioritizing staff well-being.
-We count on your continued support to fully fund the Joint Programme-our UBRAF- as we look forward to the day when the HIV response is fully resourced, and we can complete our work to end inequalities and end AIDS. - 22.
-So, as we slowly emerge from our "winter of discontent," the Staff Association is committed to being a credible, trusted and respected institution once more: credible and trusted by the staff it serves and credible and respected by UNAIDS management.
+- resources to retain its most valuable asset: its staff.
+It should report clearly on its efforts thus far to mobilize or free additional resources-e.g. emergency appeals to Member States or making savings by implementing flexible working policies, etc.-as well as on its plans going forward. - For smooth resource mobilization efforts, staff are concerned about there being too many layers of screening processes of funding proposals by the Global Centre, which is also understaffed.
+This situation creates unnecessary workloads and stress, and it entails spending too much time on screening and too little on concluding agreements with potential donors at country or regional levels.
+Our processes and operations must be aligned with the new realities. - The organization should ensure dignified exit of staff for who are separated and ensure the timely release of their separation entitlements, as well as and prioritize duty-of-care during this challenging period. - The USSA must be adequately resourced and protected so it can continue to safeguard staff's interests. - 20.
+I would like to close by saying: PCB members, observers, colleagues and friends, on behalf of all UNAIDS staff, I wish to convey our deepest appreciation to you-for believing in us, for consistently acknowledging our work, and for emphasizing the importance of prioritizing staff well-being.
+We count on your continued support to fully fund the Joint Programme-our UBRAF-as we look forward to the day when the HIV response is fully resourced, and we can complete our work to end inequalities and end AIDS - 21.
+Rather than pushing for "sunsetting" UNAIDS, let us focus our joint efforts on reaching the finishing line together and celebrating that victory together.
+It is the global solidarity and unique model of the UNAIDS Joint Programme that has contributed in achieving the SDG; let us strengthen it until our mission is accomplished.
+That will be a true service to the communities we serve. - 22.
+So, as we slowly emerge from our "winter of discontent," the Staff Association is committed to continue being a credible, trusted and respected institution: credible and trusted by the staff it serves and credible and respected by UNAIDS management.
 Thank you.